-In other words, the KLDs depend on the order of the shifts/shocks.
-Thus, we take a hint from the Jensen-Shannon divergence (JSD), and instead of the KLD, we consider the average of the KLD from each density change associated with the same total shift in factors and consider both possible sequences.19 This provides a divergence that does not depend on the order of the shifts/shocks, as when the KLD is used.
+In short, the KLDs depend on the order of the shifts/shocks.
+Thus, we take a hint from the Jensen-Shannon divergence (JSD), and instead of the KLD, we consider the average of the KLD from each density change associated with the same total shift in

-In our case, p(x) is the result of subjecting q(x) to a regime shift (q_r) and then a shock (q{sr}) or to a shock (q_s) and then a regime shift (q{rs}) .
+In our specific case, p(x) is the result of subjecting q(x) to a regime shift (q_r) and then a shock (q{sr}) or to a shock (q_s) and then a regime shift (q{rs}) .
 Thus, our divergences, based on KLD, are equal to: